 17. Pee Dee State Park

 This rustic South Carolina campground offers a feast for the eyes thanks to its diverse landscapes.
-Explore woodland hiking trails, a black swamp, a picturesque lake and even a “Carolina Bay”, an ancient geographical landmark.
+Explore woodland hiking trails, a black swamp, a picturesque lake, and even “Carolina Bay”, an ancient geographical landmark.

 With over 50 campsites available including some primitive camping spots, there’s lots of room but you’ll still want to book early as it’s a popular getaway.